gilcrest/OracleMacOSXElCapitanSetup4Node/optVersion/README_OPT.md

-# Oracle Client and SQL*Plus Root Installation Instructions
+# Oracle Client and SQL*Plus Multi-User Installation Instructions (requires sudo)

 ## Oracle Instant Client ##
 In order to use Oracle's node-oracledb client, you need to go to the Oracle Technology Network Site and download three files: